knowvial/data-streaming/README.md

 # Handling streaming data with Kafka and Spark Streaming
 This repo provides some sample resources to introduce Kafka and Spark Streaming for beginners.

+## Lab #1 (Kafka)
+1. Install Kafka on Linux or on Windows -
+2. Learn some basic Kafka CLI commands -

+## Lab #2 (Kafka)
+* Write your first Kafka Producer / Consumer to get tweets from Twitter and write to a file - Instructions on page <This-repo>/kafka/producer-consumer/python

+## Lab #3 (Kafka)
+* Write your first Kafka Connect to get tweets and produce to a Kafka topic - Instructions on page <This-repo>/kafka/producer-consumer/python

+## Lab #4 (Spark Streaming)
+* Wordcount on a stream of lines entered on a Netcat socket -

+## Lab #5 (Spark Streaming)
+* Snapshot view of data from file streaming
+* Aggregates on file streaming over a timed interval

+## Lab #6 (Kafka + Spark Streaming)
+* Twitter sentiment analaysis for tweets ingested through Kafka

+## Optional
 The instructions for running the sample code are written for Google Cloud Platform.

 * Create a Free Tier GCP account - follow instructions at https://cloud.google.com/free